w3c/webrtc-rtptransport/api-outline.md

   // been created?
   constructor(RtcTransportConfig config);

-  // SRTP/V0, DTLS/V0, DTLS/V1, QUIC/V1, SomeGreatWireformat/V1
   // NOTE: Negotiation of wire formats exist for the purpose of evolving the
   //       wire format, and the protocol if needed.
 Older formats should be
-  //       considered deprecated and will be removed after some time. readonly attribute FrozenArray<RtcTransportFormat> supportedFormats;
+  //       considered deprecated and will be removed after some time. static readonly attribute FrozenArray<RtcTransportFormat> supportedFormats;

   // NOTE: A function like `setFormat` implies that the app decides on the wire
   //       format.
 May only be called once.
   // NOTE: The reason for not setting it in the ctor is so that the user can
   //       start collecting candidates before signaling with the remote has
   //       happened.
-  undefined setFormat(RtcTransportFormat wireFormat);
+  undefined setFormat(RtcTransportFormat format);

   // Send packets according to their send timestamps on the given route.
   // TODO: Exact behavior needs to be specified for what should happen if the